 This section provides two options for viewing updates on wildfires.

-To see a list of all current wildfires in B.C., go to All Current Wildfires.
+To see a list of all current wildfires in B.C., please visit Current Wildfire Activity.

 Structural Fire Protection – Volunteer Fire Departments

 The Regional District oversees seven volunteer fire departments: Anarchist Mountain, Kaleden, Keremeos, Naramata, Okanagan Falls, Tulameen and Willowbrook, which provide local fire protection to specific rural areas within Electoral Areas “A,” “B,” “C,” “D,” “E,” “G” and “H.”

 In addition, Municipal and Regional departments also provide fire suppression to specific areas of Indian Band Lands under contract.

 The District also contracts with the City of Penticton and the Town of Princeton to provide fire protection to specific rural areas of Electoral Areas “D” and “F” (rural Penticton) and Electoral Area “H” (rural Princeton).

 9-1-1 fire calls for the South Okanagan-Similkameen are relayed to a secondary dispatch centre at the Kelowna Fire Hall.
 At that location, Regional Fire Dispatchers handle a multitude of calls from fire, marine, motor vehicle accidents, and medical first response